MikroElektronika/mikrosdk_click_v2/clicks/capslider2/README.md

 ## Examples Description

-> This application use for controlling various devices.
+> This application could be used for controlling various devices.

 **The demo application is composed of two sections :**

 ### Application Init

->  Initializes I2C interface, performs the device reset and configurations and sets the desired threshold value which determines sensor sensitivity.
+> Initializes I2C interface, performs the device reset and configurations
+> and sets the desired threshold value which determines sensor sensitivity.

 ```c